-- Continue to improve our assessment of climate-related risks and opportunities. - Read our adaptation progress report on our website at nitedutilities.com/corporate/responsibility/er climate-change/ - long-term delivery strategies and PR24 business plans.
+- Publish more details behind our net zero transition plan. - Continue to improve our assessment of climate-related risks and opportunities. - Embed low-carbon and climate-adjustable approaches in our long-term delivery strategies and PR24 business plans.

+Read our adaptation progress report on our website at unitedutilities.com/corporate/responsibility/environment/climate-change/